oktadev/okta-blog/_source/_posts/2021-05-05-client-credentials-spring-security.md

 In this client, you will use two different methods to run tasks.
 First, you will use the `CommandLineRunner` interface, just as you did above.
 This will demonstrate using `WebClient` in a blocking context.
 Second, you will use `WebClient` to make requests using the `@Scheduled` annotation.
 This annotation allows for a variety of scheduling options, including CRON-style scheduling.
 It also allows the use of `WebClient` in all its non-blocking glory.

-Here is the command to download the starter for the webclient-based client from the Spring Initializr.
-The only difference between this bootstrapped project and the previous one is the addition of a new dependency.
+Here is the command to download the starter for the WebClient-based client from the Spring Initializr.
+The only difference between this bootstrapped project, and the previous one, is the addition of a new dependency.
 The dependency `webflux` is necessary to add support for the `WebClient` class.

 Run this command from a Bash shell from the project root directory.